raksmi/IDAI101-1000405--Rakshmi-Priyasree-M/README.md

  Intent_Name: Reception
  Purpose: Provides working hours for the Administrative Office on weekdays and weekends.
+ Example Questions: - is school open tomorrow?
+                    - can i come to reception today?
+                    -is the office open tomorrow?

  Intent_Name: Appointment
  Purpose: Shows appointment procedures
+ Example Questions: - can i meet principal today?
+                    - Shall i come to meet admin tomorrow?
+                    - is principal available today?

  Intent_Name: sun
- Purpose: Provides information about if the school is open on sundays or not
+ Purpose: Provides information about if the school is open on sundays or not Example Questions: - tomorrow is sunday, is the school open?
+                    - Is it open on sunday?
+                    - Is the school open on sunday?

 -->Admission Bot

  Intent_Name: class 11 admission
- Purpose: provides data about courses available for grade 11
+ Purpose: provides data about courses available for grade 11 Example Questions: - is admission open for grade 11?
+                    - What are the courses available for class 11?
+                    - admission for class 11?

  Intent_Name: Kindergarten
- Purpose: Provides steps to get a form for kindergarten admission
+ Purpose: Provides steps to get a form for kindergarten admission Example Questions: - procedure to get admission for kindergarten?
+                    - Admission  for LKG?
+                    - is admission for kindergarten open?

  Intent_Name: primary school
- Purpose: Provides steps to get a form for primary school admission
+ Purpose: Provides steps to get a form for primary school admission Example Questions: - procedure to get admission for primary?
+                    - Admission  for class 5?
+                    - is admission for primary open?

  Intent_Name: secondary schl
  Purpose: Provides steps to get a form for secondary admission admission